Jubilee (character): Marvel NOW!

 Jubilee returns to the X-Men with an orphaned baby, whom she names Shogo, who was infected with Arkea.
 During the Battle of the Atom event, Sentinel X (a member of the future X-Men) is revealed to be a fully grown Shogo.
 The two spend some quality time together after the death of the future Jubilee and the defeat of the Brotherhood of Mutants.
 Afterward, Storm informs her that the adoption papers have gone through, legally making Jubilee the mother of Shogo.

 Reverting to a mutant

 Jubilee becomes a teacher at the newly-renamed Xavier Institute, mentoring students deemed unsuited to become either X-Men or mutant ambassadors to humanity.
-Students under her supervision include Quentin Quire, Bling!, Nature Girl, Eye-Boy, Benjamin Deeds and Nathaniel Carver.
+Students under her supervision include Quentin Quire, Bling!, Nature Girl, Eye-Boy, Morph (Benjamin Deeds), and Nathaniel Carver.

-After Monet falls under the influence of her brother, Emplate, and attacks the school, she fights Jubilee and takes away the medallion she uses as protection from sunlight.
-Monet then threw her out of the school and as the sunlight began burning Jubilee, Quentin Quire sacrifices the shard of the Phoenix Force he carried within him to save her from certain death, curing Jubilee of her vampirism and restoring her mutant powers in the process.
+After Monet falls under the influence of her brother Emplate and attacks the school, she fights Jubilee and takes away the medallion she uses as protection from sunlight.
+Quentin Quire sacrifices his shard of the Phoenix Force to save Jubilee, curing her of her vampirism and restoring her mutant powers.

+Krakoan Era

+Shortly after Professor X established the Krakoan Era, Jubilee joins with Betsy Braddock, Captain Britain, Rogue, Gambit, and Apocalypse to form a new iteration of Excalibur.
+Jubilee helps the team with the investigation of the Otherworld, which gained connection to the island-nation through a magical gate.